GwenBritton/Linux-The_File_System/.guides/content/Renaming-files-d2cb.md

-## Is it possible to update the name of files and directories?
+## Updating the name of files and directories

 Changing the name of files and directories is a very common task regardless of the _operating system_ your computer is running on.